 McInroy & Wood Lectures

 Since 2018, the McInroy & Wood Lecture has been bringing global issues to the fore, provoking both intelligent debate and standing ovations at the Borders Book Festival.
-This year’s lecture will take place within the festival online programme, and the topic will be no less profound.
-Dates and details are to be announced shortly.
+The 2023 McInroy & Wood Lecture features Kate Bingham, Chair of the UK Vaccine Taskforce, who steered a team of experts to deliver the world’s fastest Covid-19 vaccination programme.

 The 2019 McInroy & Wood Lecture with David Nott: War Doctor